 - Located in Aljunied, the new GrabKitchen currently features more than 15 brands from a variety of F&B players

-- Customers islandwide can benefit from mix and match feature available at both GrabKitchens where they can order across different food stalls, as well as snacks, desserts and drinks in one single order
+- Consumers islandwide can benefit from mix and match feature available at both GrabKitchens where they can order across different food stalls, as well as snacks, desserts and drinks in one single order

 Singapore, 2 October 2020 – Grab Singapore today announced the official launch of its second GrabKitchen in Singapore.
 Located in Aljunied, the new kitchen is the 56th GrabKitchen regionally, making Grab one of the largest operators of cloud kitchen facilities in Southeast Asia.

 With the commitment to support merchant-partners’ growth and provide consumers with high-quality food options, Grab started its cloud kitchen operations in 2018.
 GrabKitchen provides merchant-partners with more opportunities to increase their footprint and test new concepts at lower costs, while offering them with immediate access to Grab’s user base.
 It also provides merchants with new incremental sales channels through features like mix-and-match where merchants can reach a new segment of consumers who do group ordering for their family or friends.

 This has become increasingly relevant in the last few months as F&B businesses accelerate their digitalisation efforts and optimise their business structures to meet the rising demand for food delivery services in cost-effective ways.
 GrabKitchen Hillview – Grab’s first cloud kitchen in Singapore – has seen total orders more than doubled since launch, with the proportion of mix-and-match orders also increasing.
 It is now operating at full occupancy with over 20 brands.